Keen to make digital a cornerstone of your classroom practice but not sure where to start?

 Join us at #EiGS17 to find out what leading practitioners in digital pedagogy are doing with their students.

-Keynote speaker Erik Jordan will kick off the day with Creating VR in the Classroom, followed by a program of practical sessions and talks, including:
+Keynote speaker Eric Jordan kicks off the day demonstrating how profoundly applicable game development skills are right across the modern jobs market.
+He'll be followed by a program of practical sessions and talks, including:

 - Analysing and discussing game narrative and design in classrooms / Brooke Maggs